jamesread/buildid/README.md

 ## Developers need version numbers for packages in a CI build

-You can run `buildid` from a Jenkins job, for example.
+You can run `bundleid` from a Jenkins job, for example.

 ```
 user@host: bundleid